-Deserts are known for their extreme hot weather and sandy terrain.
+Deserts are known for their extremely hot weather and sandy terrain.
 In fact, if you are hiking there for the first time, you may not know what to expect, because the terrain is different from the others.

 When you think of the desert, you may probably picture a wide range of sinking sands, no plants, no water.
 And honestly, you wouldn’t be wrong, meaning you have to be concerned about what you wear.
 And this concerns what footwear you choose to wear.

 You should wear footwear that would protect you and make you comfortable on the trail.
-Then comes the question “should you wear hiking boots in the desert?”
+Then comes the question “Should you wear hiking boots in the desert?”